VirtualEstatePlanner/MegaDocker/README.md

 ## Mites, Manikins, Memories, and Mobs

-MEGADocker uses 4 fundamental building blocks:
+MEGADocker makes microservices using 4 fundamental building blocks:

 > **_Mobs_**: an armada of manikins running around doing your bidding
 >